 Americans will gather in 2021 to mark the four hundredth anniversary of what has come to be known as the First Thanksgiving.
 As we do so, it is sadly necessary to come to the defense of the holiday.

-Thanksgiving is Americans’ oldest tradition, celebrated by almost every native-born citizen as well as by newcomers to this country, for whom it is a rite of passage to joining the American family.
-No matter where in the world Americans find ourselves on Thanksgiving Day, we come together to give thanks, fulfilling the prediction of Sarah Josepha Hale, the nineteenth-century magazine editor by whose singular efforts the holiday was transformed from a series of local celebrations to a shared, national one.
+Thanksgiving is our oldest tradition, celebrated by almost every native-born citizen as well as by newcomers to this country, for whom it is a rite of passage into the American family.
+No matter where in the world we find ourselves on the fourth Thursday of November, Americans come together to give thanks—fulfilling the prediction of Sarah Josepha Hale, the nineteenth-century magazine editor by whose singular efforts Thanksgiving was transformed from a series of local celebrations on various dates into a shared national one.

-If this is the Thanksgiving story you know and put into practice on the fourth Thursday of every November, increasingly loud voices are telling you to think again.
+If this depiction of Thanksgiving reflects what you put into practice every year in late November, increasingly loud voices are telling you to think again.
 In the few short years since this book was first published, Thanksgiving has come under unprecedented assault from progressives who want to expunge it from American life.
-In our woke era, it has become fashionable to attack Thanksgiving on the grounds of cultural and environmental exploitation.
-Gratitude and God go unmentioned.
+In our woke era, it has become fashionable in some quarters to attack Thanksgiving on the grounds of cultural exploitation.
+Left unmentioned are gratitude and God.

-Given the recent attacks on Washington, Lincoln, and other heroes of American history, it was only a matter of time before cancel culture came for Thanksgiving.
+Given recent attacks on Washington, Lincoln, and other heroes of American history, it was only a matter of time before cancel culture came for Thanksgiving.
 That moment arrived on Thanksgiving Day 2020, when vandals went on a crime spree in several cities under the guise of advancing Native American rights.
 They smashed storefronts and defaced statues with slogans such as “no thanks,” “no more genocide,” “decolonize,” and “land back.”

 The truth about the relationship between Native Americans and Thanksgiving is more complicated than the holiday’s detractors would have us believe.